Janemwaura/Randomjoke/readme.md

 Random Jokes Generator
 This project is a simple web application that generates random jokes for users.
-It consists of HTML, CSS, and JavaScript files to display jokes and allow users to interact by reloading jokes or reacting by either clicking the thumb-up or thumb-down.
+It consists of HTML, CSS, and JavaScript files to display jokes and allow users to interact by reloading jokes and reacting by either clicking the thumb-up or thumb-down.

 Files Included
 index.html: Contains the structure of the web page, including the layout and elements for displaying jokes.